 We know that rehab can offer valuable support to people fighting addiction, but it’s such a tricky subject that the simple mention of rehab can cause a fight in your relationship.
 A poorly handled intervention could just make things worse.

-Leave Judgment At the Door
+Leave Judgment At The Door

-But blaming a person for their addiction only makes things worse.
+Blaming someone for their addiction only makes things worse.
 It creates shame in that person, which could send them back to their drugs.

-Also, a person might have several reasons why they wouldn’t want to go to rehab.
+Also, individuals might have several reasons why they wouldn’t want to go to rehab.
 They might worry about losing their job or what they would tell their kids.
 Enter the conversation without judgment.
 Let them know that it’s safe to open up.

-Ask questions to get them to be honest about how their addiction is affecting them.
+Ask questions to get them to be honest about how their addiction is affecting them:

 - Does using keep you from things you like to do?